PinjunD/PinjunD.github.io/_pages/about.md

   - /about.html
 ---

-I'm a graduate student in the Department of Mathematics at Zhejiang University.
+I'm a graduate student in the Department of Mathematics at Zhejiang University, supervised by [Wangtao Lu](https://person.zju.edu.cn/en/lwt).

 I was a Research Assistant in the Dapartment of Applied Mathematics at The Hong Kong Polytechnic University, mentored by [Binyan Jiang](https://www.polyu.edu.hk/ama/people/academic-staff/dr-jiang-binyan/).
 Prior to that, I obtained my bachelor degree in Mathematics from Harbin Institute of Technology in 2022 under the supervision of [Zhaoyan Li](https://homepage.hit.edu.cn/lizhaoyan).